sam-xl/py_trees_parser/README.md

 # py_trees Parser

-This is a xml parser for processing and building a [py_trees](https://github.com/splintered-reality/py_trees) behavior tree.
+This is an xml parser for processing and building a [py_trees](https://github.com/splintered-reality/py_trees) behavior tree.
 The hope is that most if not all capabilities of py_trees and [py_trees_ros](https://github.com/splintered-reality/py_trees_ros) will be